 - Cholestasis (a blockage of your bile duct in pregnancy which can be dangerous)

-I also talk more about these reasons in my post on 37 week inductions, because there should be a pretty good reason to be induced at 37 weeks (like one of those that I listed).
+I also discuss these reasons in my post on 37 week inductions, because there should be a pretty good reason to be induced at 37 weeks (like one of those that I listed).

 Reasons for an Elective Induction